deaconjs/ThousandVariantCallersRepo/README.md

 # ThousandVariantCallersRepo
 Thousand Variant Callers Project Github Repo

-Please see the [wiki page](https://github.com/deaconjs/ThousandVariantCallersRepo/wiki) for the surveys.
+See the [wiki page](https://github.com/deaconjs/ThousandVariantCallersRepo/wiki) for the surveys.

+To add content, please clone the repo, edit the markup files, and make a pull request.
+Thanks!